torenware/vite-go/README.md

 ```

-The sample program in `examples/sample-program` has more details, and actually runs.
+The sample program in `examples/sample-program` has much more detail, and actually runs.

 ## Caveats